On the Information Dimension of Stochastic Processes: Abstract

 \section{Abstract}

 In 1959, R\'enyi proposed the information dimension and the $d$-dimensional entropy to measure the information content of general random variables.
-This paper proposes a generalization of information dimension to stationary stochastic processes by defining the information dimension rate as the entropy rate of the uniformly-quantized stochastic process divided by minus the logarithm of the quantizer step size $1/m$ in the limit as $m\to\infty$.
-It is demonstrated that the information dimension rate coincides with the rate-distortion dimension, defined as twice the rate-distortion function $R(D)$ of the stochastic process divided by $-\log D$ in the limit as $D\downarrow 0$.
-It is further shown that, for Gaussian processes, the information dimension rate equals the Lebesgue measure of the set of harmonics where the derivative of the spectral distribution function is positive.
+This paper proposes a generalization of information dimension to stochastic processes by defining the information dimension rate as the entropy rate of the uniformly-quantized stochastic process divided by minus the logarithm of the quantizer step size $1/m$ in the limit as $m\to\infty$.
+It is demonstrated that the information dimension rate coincides with the rate-distortion dimension, defined as twice the rate-distortion function $R(D)$ of the stochastic process divided by $-\log(D)$ in the limit as $D\downarrow 0$.
+It is further shown that, among all multivariate stationary processes with a given (matrix-valued) spectral distribution function (SDF), the Gaussian process has the largest information dimension rate, and that the information dimension rate of multivariate stationary Gaussian processes is given by the average rank of the derivative of the SDF.
+The presented results reveal that the fundamental limits of almost zero-distortion recovery via compressible signal pursuit and almost lossless analog compression are different in general.